-How Much Does an Estate Have to be Worth to go to Probate in Nevada?
+How Much Does an Estate Have to be Worth to go to Probate?

 Probate is a court-supervised process of transferring property from an individual to their heirs.
 In Nevada, the law requires that assets worth more than $20,000 go through probate.
 There are many other factors that can affect how much an estate has to be worth in order for it to go through probate.

 For example, if the deceased person had a trust and the will does not specify who should administer it or if there is any ambiguity about who should receive what assets in a will, then it may be necessary for the estate to go through probate.